MIRTK/REPEAT/README.md

-# Evaluation of brain image registration
+# REgistration PErformance Assessment Tools

 The REgistration PErformance Assessment Tools (REPEAT) provide a common framework for evaluating and comparing implementations of non-rigid image registration algorithms with main focus on inter-subject registration of brain MR images.

+The REPEAT scripts depend on the [Medical Image Registration ToolKit (MIRTK)](https://mirtk.github.io).

 ## Content